 You may think your genes determine how you look.
 That’s not necessarily true.
 Weight training can slim you down, create new curves, and help avoid the “middle-age spread.”

 So, no, you won’t bulk up — women don’t have enough muscle-building hormones to gain a lot of mass like men do.
 If you keep your diet clean and create a calorie deficit, you’ll burn fat.

 Lifting weights increases functional fitness, which makes everyday tasks such as carrying children, lifting grocery bags, and picking up heavy suitcases much easier.

 According to the Mayo Clinic, regular weight training can make you 50 percent stronger in six months.
 Being strong is also empowering.
-Not only does it improve your physical activities, it builds emotional strength by boosting self-esteem and confidence.
+Not only can weightlifting improve your physical strength, but it can also help you build emotional strength by boosting self-esteem and confidence.

 It’s been well documented that women need to do weight-bearing exercise to build and maintain bone mass.
 Just as muscles get stronger and bigger with use, so do bones when they’re made to bear weight.

 Stronger bones and increased muscle mass also lead to better flexibility and balance, which is especially important for women as they age.